0xDarkSky/Traffic-Confuser/README.md

 # How does it work?

-Basically it sends HTTP requests to random websites, the websites are stored in the `sample.txt` file, (you can add more websites in it, modify it).
-The script chooses what website to open randomly, the time periods betweeen requests are also random: you can set it to be slower/faster ex.: `random.randint(0,5)` for fast (not recommended since some websites might block you) or `random.randint(10,30)` for slow, looks more realistic (recommended).
+Basically it sends HTTP requests to random websites, the websites are stored in the `.sample.txt` file, (you can add more websites in it, modify it).
+The script chooses what website to open randomly, the time periods betweeen requests are also random: you can set it to be slower/faster ex.: `random.randint(20,50)` for fast (not recommended since some websites might block you) or `random.randint(40,180)` for slow, looks more realistic (recommended).

-You can run it in the background on your daily browsing (consider *adding more websites* to `sample.txt`)
+You can run it in the background on your daily browsing (consider *adding more websites* to `.sample.txt`)

 # Author: QL0R